Therapeutic Use Exemptions (TUE)

 - Specify that a TUE has been granted;

-- If you can, show a copy of the TUE approval to the doping control officer.
+- Carry with you a copy of the TUE and, if possible, show it to the doping control officer.

-The complete procedures for applying for and granting a TUE are outlined in the International Standard for TUEs published by WADA.
-You may also contact your IF or NADO for more information.
+Note: the above constitute a practical summary and not legal or medical advice.
+Please refer to the complete procedures governing the application and granting of a TUE as set out in the International Standard for TUEs published by WADA.
+You may also contact FIBA (firstname.lastname@example.org), your National Federation or NADO for more information.